janvi-byte/job-application-reality-check/docs/problem_and_idea.md

-# Problem Identification
+## Problem Identification

-Many applicants list skills such as Java or Frontend while applying for jobs, even when they are still beginners.
-This often results in rejections and low confidence.
+In the current job application process, many students and freshers apply to roles by matching keywords from job descriptions.
+If a job mentions "Java" or "Frontend", applicants often assume they are suitable even if they have only basic or beginner-level knowledge.

+This leads to several problems:
+- Frequent rejections
+- Loss of confidence
+- Poor interview experiences
+- Lack of clarity on skill readiness

-Most tools help users apply for jobs, but very few help them decide whether they are actually ready.
+Most existing tools focus on helping users apply faster, but they rarely help users evaluate whether they are ready to apply.

-# Project Idea

-This project works as a reality check for job applicants.
-It evaluates readiness based on skill confidence and provides guidance instead of blind encouragement.
+## Core Idea of the Project

+The idea of this project is to shift the focus from application generation to readiness evaluation.

+Instead of asking “Can I apply?”, the project asks:
+“Am I prepared enough to apply?”

+By combining skill requirements with self-assessed confidence levels, the assistant provides a more realistic and honest evaluation for beginners.